eplasbaba-uwu/npsi_chess_society/README.md

 - **Chess Resources:** Access a collection of chess resources, including tutorials, strategies, and tips to improve your chess skills.

-- **Member Profiles:** Explore profiles of our chess club members and their achievements.

 - **Contact Information:** Easily get in touch with us through our contact page.

 - **Responsive Design:** The website is designed to be responsive and accessible on various devices.